 To allow requests using the access token that's generated in the OAuth process, the application must be registered in Business Central.

 - Open your Business Central client.

-- Choose the icon, enter Azure Active Directory Applications, and then choose the related link.
+- Choose the icon, enter Microsoft Entra Applications (called Azure Active Directory Applications before BC23), and then choose the related link.

-- In the General FastTab, under Client ID, paste the client ID you noted down earlier.
+- In the General FastTab, under Client ID, paste the client ID you wrote down earlier.

 - Under Description, enter a description of the application, eg. CDO Service.
 Note that this step will also create a new user with the same name as what's written in the description field.

 - Under User Groups, under Code, select D365 Automation.